Bun E. Carlos: Early musical career

-From 1966 to 1968, Carlson played in a band called The Pagans with several other high school friends.
-The band released a single: the A-side was a cover of The Beatles' 1966 hit "Good Day Sunshine", and B-side a cover of Them's "I Can Only Give You Everything."
+From 1966 to 1968, Carlson played drums in a band called The Pagans with several other high school friends.
+The band released a 45rpm single: "Good Day Sunshine" a cover of The Beatles' 1966 hit, and B-side a cover of Them's "I Can Only Give You Everything."
 The single received local radio airplay on WCFL in Chicago and WROK in Rockford and the band sold about 1,500 copies at local record stores, making The Pagans hometown celebrities.
-The Pagans broke up, and Carlson played in another local band, Probe and the Lost Souls (which later changed its name to Albatross), in 1969.
+In 1967, The Pagans competed in a "Battle of the Bands" at the Sherwood Lodge in Rockford against another local teen group, The Grim Reapers, which featured future Cheap Trick guitarist Rick Nielsen.
+Following the breakup of The Pagans in 1968, Carlson joined another local band, Probe and the Lost Souls, which later changed its name to Albatross in 1969..

 Carlson enrolled at Rock Valley Junior College in 1969 to obtain an exemption to the draft.
 He and Robin Zander, the future lead singer of Cheap Trick, were members of the same band for a brief period at this time.
 Carlson also briefly toured in backup bands for Chuck Berry, Bo Diddley, and The Shirelles.

 Meanwhile, Rick Nielsen and Tom Petersson formed a band in 1969 and called it Fuse.
 Carlson dropped out of college and in 1971 moved to Philadelphia, Pennsylvania, with Nielsen and Petersson.
 Fuse changed its name to Sick Man of Europe.
 In 1970, Carlson became the band's drummer, and had changed his stage name to Bun E. Carlos.
 Carlson toured Germany with the band, with Nielsen taking on the bassist's duties.